 A UKGC licence is essential for all UK online casinos

 But obtaining a UK gambling licence is no easy task and nor is it cheap.
-Meeting all the requirements of the UKGC takes time and hard work and all UK gaming operators are required to pay an annual point of consumption tax that amounts to 15% of their profit.
+Meeting all the requirements of the UKGC takes time and hard work.
+All UK gaming operators are required to pay an annual point of consumption tax that amounts to 15% of their profit.

-Because the UK Gambling Commission is so effective at policing its own jurisdiction it has become increasingly difficult for UK players to register at non-licenced casinos, making it in every UK gaming operator’s best interest to follow the rules and ensure that they have a valid licence.
+Because the UK Gambling Commission is so effective at policing its own jurisdiction.
+It has become increasingly difficult for UK players to register at non-licenced casinos.
+This makes it every UK gaming operator’s best interest to follow the rules and ensure that they have a valid licence.
 It is the only way that they will gain access to the large and lucrative UK gambling market.

 A UKGC licence protects players and the industry

 Any gambling has inherent risks and online gambling is no different.
-It is a game of chance and for many players that is an essential part of the thrill, but technology has changed the playing field and made it easier for unscrupulous online casino operators to manipulate results and defraud players.
+It is a game of chance and for many players that is an essential part of the thrill.
+Technology has changed the playing field and made it easier for unscrupulous online casino operators to manipulate results and defraud players.

 The UKGC constantly reviews its regulations and introduces new measures to protect players.
 In 2019 new regulations will be put in place to protect minors and vulnerable players.
-It is illegal to allow people under the age of 18 to gamble at a UK online casino and the new regulations will require UK licenced casinos to verify the age and identity of newly registered players before they deposit any funds into an online casino account.
+It is illegal to allow people under the age of 18 to gamble at a UK online casino.
+The new regulations will require UK licenced casinos to verify the age and identity of newly registered players before they deposit any funds into an online casino account.

-By regulating the gambling industry, the UKGC prevents money laundering and online gambling becoming a source of funding for illegal activities, criminal acts and terrorism, it preserves the integrity of the industry by promoting transparency and protects the rights of players, preventing them from being treated unfairly and giving all UK gamblers recourse to dispute resolution services.
+By regulating the gambling industry, the UKGC prevents money laundering and online gambling becoming a source of funding for illegal activities, criminal acts and terrorism.
+It preserves the integrity of the industry by promoting transparency and protects the rights of players, preventing them from being treated unfairly and giving all UK gamblers recourse to dispute resolution services.